mikeirvine/Capstone-Job-Time-Predictor/README.md

 **Insights**:
 - The equipment type for the same job type impacts how long it takes to complete a job
-- However, the standard deviation is significant, which indicates that some service contractors are much faster or slower than others - opportunity to shed light on this to improve service times and narrow the variance
+- However, the standard deviation is significant, which indicates that some service contractors are much faster or slower than others when using the same equipment - there's an opportunity to shed light on this to improve service times and narrow the variance
 - See below for a histogram of work times for slickline and water jobs that highlights the variance across jobs

 <img src="https://github.com/mikeirvine/Capstone-Job-Time-Predictor/blob/master/imgs/work_time_dist.png">